 Another suggested strategic action by the County's Comprehensive Plan is to incorporate BMPs into ordinances to protect water supply and water quality.
-For example, replace high-maintenance lawn requirements with allowances for seasonal meadow habitat and rain gardens.
-Progress of such ordinance updates should be evaluated as part of the 2016 Comprehensive Plan Update, with a focus on the ordinances of the MS4 communities and the County ordinances, which often serve as a model.
+For example, replace high-maintenance lawn requirements with allowances for seasonal meadow habitat.
+Progress of such ordinance updates should be evaluated as part of the 2016 Comprehensive Plan

-April 2015 Revised April 10, 2015 2015 CBPRP Report
+April 2015 2015 CBPRP